rackerlabs/design-system/_docs/layout/navigation.md

     that have large character counts can be wider than the parent menu item." %}

--   Drop-down menu left padding begins at the left border of the parent primary navigation item and right padding begins after the longest textual element in the drop-down element.
+-   The left padding of a drop-down element begins at the left border of the parent primary navigation item and the right padding begins after the longest text element in the drop-down element.

 {% endcolumn %}
 {% column right:"col-md-3 col-md-offset-1" %}